 London, Friday Evening, December 5, 1856.
-THE Bank Directors have lowered the rate of discount this THE Bank Directors have lowered the rate of discount this week to 64 per cent.
-The measure was in some degree anti-cipated in moneyed circles.
-The Bank returns, it is under-stood, have vastly improved, and the monetary state in Paris is said to be better.
-Consols have been done at 94/4 for money, and are still firm at 94/4.
+The Bank Directors have lowered the rate of discount this The Bank Directors have lowered the rate of discount this week to 64 per cent.
+The measure was in some degree anticipated in moneyed circles.
+The Bank returns, it is understood, have vastly improved, and the monetary state in Paris is said to be better.
+Consols have been done at 944 for money, and are still firm at 944.
 The failure yesterday of a speculator for the fall, gave a temporary value to Consols as his account, amounting to 400,000%, had to be bought in.
-Railway shares have not moved much during the last two or threa days, but their price is well maintained.
-The bit his account, amounting to 400,000, had to be bought in.
-Bailway shares have not moved much during the last two or three days, but their price is well maintained.
-Turkish Six per Cents. are about 96, but this market shows greater fluc-tuations than any other.
-Foreign lines are all better, par-ticularly Lombardo Venetian and Luxembourg, for which there seems a great demand.
-East Indian-both the guaran-teed lines and the new projects-are very firm.
-In the Canada markets, Great Western of Canada are fairly i to i higher.
-Grand Trunk of Canada-both bonds and shares- are more in demand.
-Joint-stock banks show a marked improvement in price, particularly the Ottomans and Egypts; the former are at par and the latter at 1 premium.
+Railway shares have not moved much during the last two or three days, but their price is well maintained.
+Turkish Six per Cents. are about 96, but this market shows greater fluctuations than any other.
+It oreign lines are all better, particularly Lombardo Venetian and Luxembourg, for which there seems a great demand.
+East Indian-both the guaranteed lines and the new projects-are very firm.
+In the Canada markets, Great Western of Canada are fairly 4 to 4 higher.
+Grand Trunk of Canada-both bonds and shares higher.
+Grand Trunk of Canada-both bonds and shares are more in demand.

+Joint-stock banks show a marked improvement in price, Joint-stock banks show a marked improvement in price, particularly the Ottomans and Egypts; the former are at par and the latter at 1 premium.
 National Discount, Crystal Palace, and General Omnibus shares are in advance.
-In Mines there has been a good deal of business, all the English mines which can show a dividend and pro-mise a good future being in demand.
-Australian Agri-cultural, with their partner Peel River, are slightly better.
-Money has been dear, it is true, in the Stock Exchange during the week, but no scarcity; 74 per cent. has been freely given during the carly part of the week for temporary purposes.
+In Mines there has been a good deal of business, all the English mines which can show a dividend and promise a good future being in demand.
+Australian Agricultural, with their partner Peel River, are slightly better.
+Money has been dear, it is true, in the Stock Exchange during the week, but no scarcity; 71⁄2 per cent. has been freely given during the early part of the week for temporary nursoses.